PHYS3888/Tutorial_AstroClassification/README.md

 head(TimeSeries)
 ```

-In total there are 1341 time series (`height(TimeSeries)`).
+Each row of `TimeSeries` corresponds to a star observed by the Kepler telescope.
-Each corresponds to a star observed by the Kepler telescope.
+Light-curve data is contained in the `Data` column, while the other columns give additional information about each star, including its ID (`Name`) and assigned class (`Keywords`).

-The data for each is in the Data column.
+Verify that there are 1341 time series in total using `height(TimeSeries)`.
 If you are not familiar with table objects in Matlab, note that you can pick out the time-series data for object `i` as `TimeSeries.Data{i}`, and get its metadata as `TimeSeries(i,:)`.

 #### Plot a light curve